-Filming had to be done when businesses were closed, and on specific dates.
-This meant that the shoots went forward regardless of the challenges.
+Filming had to be done when businesses were closed.
+Shooting had to go forward as scheduled regardless of roadblocks.
 There were many.
-For the ballroom finale, the fiancé of one dancer had just been killed, a principal dancer had a fever of 102, and I had a torn muscle in my back.
+For the ballroom finale, the fiancé of one dancer had just been killed, a supporting dancer had a fever of 102, and I had a torn muscle.
 Still, we all worked until the sun came up.
-When we were done, no one wanted to leave, and the dancer who was suffering the loss said that there was nowhere else he would have rather been.
+When we were done, no one wanted to leave.
+The dancer who grieving said there was nowhere else he would have rather been.

 I cannot thank my cast and crew enough.
 I love you all!